 Exam cheating probably doesn't need to be explained.
 If you use unauthorized aids during an exam, or are looking at another student's exam, you are cheating.
-If you are caught cheating, you will receive a zero score on any exams being given during that exam session.
+If you are caught cheating, you will receive a zero score on that exam.
+Note that given the rest of my exam policies (see below), this might result in failing the course.

 Plagiarism is submitting another person's work as your own.
 This could involve copying someone else's answers on an assignment, copying text from another source without proper citation, or using someone else's graph in a lab report (among other things).
 An assignment with plagiarized materials will receive a zero score.
-If assignments are turned in and it is evident that graphs have been shared, all of the assignments with identical graphs will receive zero scores for that assignment.
+If assignments are turned in and it is evident that graphs or text have been shared, all of the assignments with identical graphs will receive zero scores for that assignment.